 This year fireworks are scheduled to run Monday to Friday plus holiday weekends.
 You may think of these, should you like, as the type of surprise coupled with shock, awe, and delight which is an appetizer for the Nightmares Fear Factory.

-Coloured for the occasion and resplendent against a night sky, the fireworks are scheduled to occur every night from June 18th, 2018, straight through until September 3rd, 2018.
+Coloured for the occasion and resplendent against a night sky, the fireworks are scheduled to occur every night until September 2nd, 2019.

 Earlier I referred to colourings for the occasion?
 Well, these will include most of the special days that occur across the summer.
 As an example, special displays will occur on long weekends, holidays, and days of note.
 As a more specific example, the Canada Day volley will be coloured, naturally, red and white.